Lavasanat District: History

+Demographics

+Language

-The natives of the Lavasanat district are of Caspian origin.
-The local dialect or "vernacular" spoken by its natives is a mix of Persian and Caspian.
+The natives of the Lavasanat District are of Caspian origin.
+The local dialect, or vernacular, spoken by its natives is a mix of Persian and Caspian.
 In the village of Ira (as well as Veskara), this vernacular approaches Mazandarani.

+Population

+At the time of the 2006 National Census, the district's population was 22,289 in 6,615 households.
+The following census in 2011 counted 25,376 people in 8,196 households.
+The 2016 census measured the population of the district as 29,860 inhabitants in 10,138 households.